 The published academic calendar outlines the dates during which schedule changes may occur.
+Students may

-Students may add, drop courses, or change sections before classes begin by contacting their enrollment coach or program enrollment coach.
-After classes begin, all students may change their schedules by obtaining course schedule
+Texas State Technical College tstc.edu add, drop courses, or change sections before classes begin by contacting their enrollment coach or program enrollment coach.
+After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Enrollment Center, instructors and/or lead instructors.
+The completed forms must be submitted to the Enrollment Center by the deadline published in the TSTC college academic calendar.
+Changes are effective only when this process has been completed.